 Remember To Be Careful and Do Your Research Before Taking Wheatgrass Supplements

 Despite the growing popularity of wheatgrass, don’t dive into the craze just yet.
 If you decide to buy a wheatgrass supplement, I recommend that you visit your doctor first to confirm if you have wheat allergies or gluten intolerance to minimize risks and side effects.
-Furthermore, choose a high-quality supplement that uses 100 percent gluten-free wheatgrass from a reputable manufacturer.
+Furthermore, choose a high-quality supplement from a reputable manufacturer that uses 100 percent gluten-free wheatgrass.

 I also highly suggest consuming other types of sprouts, especially in their natural state.
 Don’t rely on wheatgrass alone to augment your daily nutritional needs.